-is a relative compact set in $\linfty(\Domain)$.
-However, the compactness may not be true for any $p$-norm RKBS.
+is a relatively compact set of $\Linfty(\Domain)$.
+However, the compactness may not be true for a $p$-norm RKBS.
 We require another sufficient conditions of the generalized Mercer kernel $K$ to guarantee the compactness.
-We are going to search these conditions by the compactness of RKBSs stated in Proposition~\ref{p:RKBS-compact}.
+We search these conditions by the compactness of RKBSs stated in Proposition~\ref{p:RKBS-compact}.